tgfischer/DataGridViewPagination/README.md

   // DataTable to hold all of this page's data DataTable dataTable = this.adapter.GetPage(this.adapter.CurrentPage);

-  // Display the dats in the DataGridView this.dataGridView.DataSource = dataTable.AsDataView();
+  // Display the data in the DataGridView this.dataGridView.DataSource = dataTable.AsDataView();

   bool hasNext = this.adapter.HasNext;        // Check for a proceeding page